nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![ListStep3.png](UML%2FList%2FListStep3.png)

 **Step 4.**.
-If the `printTable` method is called, it takes in an `ArrayList<Item> items` aas a parameter and prints out a table showing the name, UPC, quantity and price of all items in the inventory.
+If the `printTable` method is called, it takes in an `ArrayList<Item> items` as a parameter and prints out a table showing the name, UPC, quantity and price of all items in the inventory.